gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 ```
 The `--always-make` argument to `make` tells it to unconditionally run the
 build commands and removes the need to run `make clean` first.
 This is necessary
-as `bear` runs the build and monitors what compilation commands are run.
+as `bear` runs the build and monitors which compilation commands are run.

 On some systems, this is sufficient to allow a LSP client to do code navigation
 and other ergonomic features.

+I've tested this on Alpine Linux and NixOS.
+On the former, LSP features worked as expected
+at this point and no further configuration was necessary, but on NixOS I had
-On other systems (such as NixOS), opening `main.c` in a LSP-enabled editor after generating this
+some errors from `clangd` when opening `main.c` in a text editor with LSP
-file looks something like:
+support:

 {% image errors.jpg alt="Screenshot of a text editor with errors indicating
 that the LSP server could not locate some included header files" %}